Welcome to the Alliance Française de Lyon !

 The entrance has a standard intercom and an access platform on the ground floor.

-An elevator deserted all floors of the building.
+An elevator leads to every floor of the building.

 The equipment is maintained and repaired very regularly.